Quicklook Data Reduction

 There may be observing situations that are not yet covered by

-"Go" in the Bigdog user interface, after an observatory systems crash,
+"Go" in the Bigdog or Cartman user interface, after an observatory

-or after network interupts.
-We are checking the reduction logs every
+systems crash, or after network interupts.
+We are checking the

 Known Issues and Limitations

-The development of Irtfquicklook is ongoing.
-We are aware of the
+The development of Quicklook data reduction is ongoing.
+We are aware

-The software works only for SpeX (Bigdog), not iSHELL, and only for
+The software works only for spectroscopy, not imaging.

-Only observations taken with Beam Pattern AB will be reduced.
-This
+For SpeX, only observations taken with Beam Pattern AB will be

 The extracted spectra are not divided over a standard star